GammaSnaplight/Gammashine-for-Unity/README.md

   <summary>🌎 - West</summary>

 💛 The cat library in conjunction with the GAM system is a modular architecture of Gamma.
 - This library is made by an amateur for his own needs and his own ideas.
-The library is open to anyone, if you like my video game development concept.
+The library is open to anyone, if you like my video game development concept❗❗❗

 Understanding the concept:
 - Modularity - Every time I try to put more emphasis on the originality of all systems, since everything consists of modules